 The Sprout program is currently undertaken in schools in regional Uganda.
-The program up skills teachers to deliver curriculum that covers agroforestry and food nutrition.
+The program up skills teachers to deliver curriculum that covers agroforestry, conservation and food nutrition.
 The school also receives a kitchen garden, which delivers valuable food for student lunches and provides them with a practical environment to implement their learning.
 The program also integrates a range of fruit and timber trees into the school yard, demonstrating multipurpose trees, which can provide fruit, timber, shade, shelter and amenity value.

 The Sprout program is delivered by our local Agroforestry Networks over a period of months including the teacher training, kitchen garden establishment and tree planting.
+Students also learn about the multiple benefits of fuel-efficient stoves including how to build and use them.

 Outcomes: students gain valuable skills and knowledge in agroforestry and food nutrition in addition to having fruit and vegetables integrated into their diets (schools provide lunches for students).
 This is particularly important given that many farming families are headed by children - HIV epidemic impacted 18.5% of the population of 15-49 year olds in the early 1990s.